Wow, okay, so, deep breaths. Let me repeat the mantra: “I critique, because I care.”

 Busywork can be a useful way of delivering exposition in games.
 Sure, Rockstar could just teleport you to the place where the action is in the Grand Theft Auto games.
 But they don’t.
 They make you drive to the site of the mission, for two reasons: 1) the pleasures of driving are an integral part of the pleasures of the game, and 2) it’s a way to deliver exposition and characterization, by giving their characters dialogue during long car rides.

-Driving’s just busywork, but Rockstar turns the drives you go on in their games into exposition devices.
-Likewise, inventory management is busywork, but From Software turn it into an opportunity to deliver story through intriguing item descriptions in their Souls series.
-Given the player something to do for awhile while you also give them some more detail about the world is a well-worn tradition in game storytelling.
+Driving is just busywork, but Rockstar transforms these commutes into exposition devices.
+Likewise, inventory management is busywork, but From Software turns it into an opportunity to deliver story through intriguing item descriptions in their Souls series.
+Giving the player something to do for awhile while you also give them some more detail about the world is a well-worn tradition in game storytelling.

 All of this is a prelude to saying that the “setting the table” scene in We Are Chicago is just utterly baffling.
 The only way to set it is for the player pick up one item from the kitchen—one plate, one glass, one single spoon—walk it over to table, place it, and repeat.
 Repeat through four plates, four glasses, four knives, four spoons, four forks, and a bowl.